 The court trustee shall have the responsibility for collecting and enforcing support from obligors pursuant to any new or modified support order entered on or after the 1st day of January 1995.
-Orders involving only spousal support (maintenance) shall require an application to the court trustee for enforcement services.
+Orders involving only spousal support (maintenance) shall require an application to the court trustee for enforcement services, unless enforcement by the court trustee is ordered by the court.

 The court trustee shall have the following additional powers and duties:

-- (1) To issue summonses, subpoenas, and subpoenas duces tecum to obligors, obligees, and other witnesses who possess knowledge or books and records relating to the enforcement of support to appear in the Office of the Court Trustee or before the district court for examination; - (2) To administer oaths and take sworn testimony on the record or by affidavit; - (3) To appoint special process servers as required to carry out the court trustee's responsibilities under this section; - (4) To enter into stipulations, acknowledgments, agreements, and journal entries, subject to the approval of the court; - (5) To enter into contracts pursuant to K.S.A.
-20-169 and amendments thereto with the Office of the Attorney General for the purposes of collecting court debts and victim restitution; and - (6) To collect restitution and court debt.
+1) To issue summonses, subpoenas, and subpoenas duces tecum to obligors, obligees, and other witnesses who possess knowledge or books and records relating to the enforcement of support to appear in the Office of the Court Trustee or before the district court for examination;

+- 2) To administer oaths and take sworn testimony on the record or by affidavit; - 3) To appoint special process servers as required to carry out the court trustee's responsibilities under this section; - 4) To enter into stipulations, acknowledgments, agreements, and journal entries, subject to the approval of the court; - 5) To enter into contracts pursuant to K.S.A.
+20-169 and amendments thereto with the Office of Judicial Administration for the purposes of collecting court debts and victim restitution; and - 6) To collect restitution and court debt.